Pylons/pylons/pylons/docs/gettingstarted.rst

     :ref:`url-config` explains how URL's get mapped to controllers and their methods.

-Let's add a template to render some of the information thats in the :term:`environ` back out.
+Add a template to render some of the information that's in the :term:`environ`.

-First, create a :file:`hello.mako` file in your :file:`templates` directory with the following contents:
+First, create a :file:`hello.mako` file in the :file:`templates` directory with the following contents:

 .. code-block:: mako

-    Hello World, your environ variable looks like: <br />
+    Hello World, the environ variable looks like: <br />

     ${request.environ}

-You'll see that we're using the :term:`request` variable in our template to get information about the current request.
-There are a variety of other `template globals <modules/templating.html#template-globals>`_ available as well.
+The :term:`request` variable in templates is used to get information about the current request.`template globals <modules/templating.html#template-globals>`_ lists all the variables Pylons makes available for use in templates.

 Next, update the :file:`controllers/hello.py` module so that the index method is as follows: